box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/1-configure-slack.md

 events within the channel.
 For this bot, we want to monitor three [Slack events][slack-events] in order to perform actions within Box.

-* [`bot_added`][slack-event-bot-added]: When the bot is first added to a , it will get a list of all users in the channel, then create a group for those users.
-We can then use this group later on to add that to any content that is shared with the **slash command**.
+* [`bot_added`][slack-event-bot-added]: When the bot is first added to a channel, it will get a list of all users in the channel, then create a Box group for those users.
+We can then use this group later on to add that group to any content that is shared with the **slash command**.
-* [`member_joined_channel`][slack-event-member-joined]: When a new user a Slack channel they will be added to the Box group.
+* [`member_joined_channel`][slack-event-member-joined]: When a new user joins a Slack channel they will be added to the Box group.
 * [`member_left_channel`][slack-event-member-left]: When a user leaves a Slack channel, or the user is removed, they will be removed from the Box group.

 To set up a notification URL to which these Slack event payloads will